 For moderate to severe hyperkalemia, the potassium level must be reduced immediately.
+Doctors monitor the heart continuously during treatment.
 Calcium is given intravenously to protect the heart but does not lower the potassium level.
-Then insulin and glucose are given.
-They move potassium from blood into cells, thus lowering the potassium level in blood.
+Then insulin and glucose are given, which move potassium from blood into cells, thus lowering the potassium level in blood.
 Albuterol (used mainly to treat asthma) may be given to help lower the potassium level.
 It is inhaled.

 If these measures do not work or if people have kidney failure, dialysis may be necessary to remove the excess potassium.